vkotlyk/test-driven-security/README.md

 Note: upgrading to HTTPS is a nontrivial step since many resources that your main pages reference may still be available only over HTTP (e.g. ads, user submitted links).
-Browsers will refuse to load HTTP content from HTTPS resources.
+Some browsers will refuse to load HTTP content from HTTPS resources.

 Note: make sure that you serve your GET login and GET registration forms